 Feed 68 inches of cording through the top pockets.
 Next, feed another 68 inches of cording through the pocket but go the opposite direction.

 Bring the cording through the grommet and tie with a knot.
-Repeat for other side.
+Repeat for the other side.

 Tadah!
 A useful drawstring backpack that is fully lined!